-New this year – all routes are loops that begin and end at the new starting location, so you can do a single 23 kilometer (14 mile) loop or combine loops to get up to 167 kilometers (100 miles).
+All routes are loops that begin and end at the starting location, so you can do a single 23 kilometer (14 mile) loop or combine loops to get up to 167 kilometers (100 miles).
 You can decide how far you want to go after you have completed a loop and have taken a break.
 Easy to follow cue sheets and different color route markings will keep you on track no matter which route or routes you decide to follow.

 All registrants will receive a choice of a souvenir of the ride.
 This is a great way to start the season!